 I have been a Clinical Social Worker since 1984 after receiving my master's degree from the University of South Carolina.
 I began my private practice in 1991 as Carelink, Inc. I am certified as a Clinical Social Worker and a Substance Abuse Counselor (SAP).
-I am the only certified eating disorders specialist in Western North Carolina that specializes in anorexia and bulimia.
+I am one of the few certified eating disorders specialists in Western North Carolina that specializes in anorexia and bulimia.
 I incorporate neurofeedback into the treatment of eating disorders based on current brain research.

 I also use a variety of techniques including cognitive behavorial therapy, neurofeedback (EEG) and EMDR.

 A therapy that can help to self-regulate the brain in conditions such as chronic pain syndromes, disruptive and disturbing behaviors, depression, anxiety, drug or alcohol use/abuse, eating disorders, and traumatic brain injury.
 The patients that have eating disorders have had good success with this program.

 Migraines, Tension Headaches and Cluster Headaches

 These headaches are usually treated using neurofeedback.
 The pain ranges from mild to severe and can last days with these headaches.
 It is often a dilation and constriction of the brain's vessels which causes the migraine.
 Neurofeedback relieves the pain and tension from the headache.

 Post-Traumatic Stress Disorder (PTSD)

 An anxiety disorder that can develop after exposure to a terrifying event or ordeal in which grave physical harm occurred or was threatened.
 Traumatic events that may trigger PTSD include violent personal assaults, natural or human-caused disasters, accidents, or military combat.
 People with PTSD have persistent frightening thoughts and memories of their ordeal and feel emotionally numb, especially with people they were once close to.
 They may experience sleep problems, feel detached or numb, or be easily startled.